d2s/Documentation/_posts/2018-04-12-aRsyncGUIfirststart.md

 ---
 This page is a short guide what to do when first start of aRsyncGUI.
 For more details about the various functions of aRsyncGUI please see the [documentation](/AboutaRsyncGUI) (RsyncOSX) about each function.
 Also be sure you understand  [the basics](/HowtoUseaRsyncGUI) (RsyncOSX) about how rsync works before using aRsyncGUI and rsync.

-This guide is primary for executing synchronizing tasks to remote servers.
+This guide is primary for executing synchronizing tasks to **remote servers**.
 This version does not yet support snapshot tasks.
 If you want to utilize [snapshot tasks](/Snapshots) please use RsyncOSX instead.
+If you plan only utilizing aRsyncGUI on local attached volumes you can skip this guid.

 ### Firs steps setting up passwordless logins for rsync

 See [manual setup of passwordless logins](/PasswordlessLogin) for info.
 Setting up passwordless logins is not required if this works before using aRsyncGUI.
-But it is **required** that ssh is utilizing the `.ssh` catalog in the users home root catalog.
+It is **required** that ssh is utilizing the `.ssh` catalog in the users home root catalog.

 ### Create private and public ssh certificates

 If you plan utilizing aRsyncGUI with **remote servers** it is required to setup passwordless logins.
 Ssh saves by default, private ssh-keys in `.ssh` catalog on root.
 You need to assist aRsyncGUI a little bit.
 Open a terminal and `cd` to root and `mkdir .ssh` to create the catalog.

-If you only plan utilizing aRsyncGUIn with local attached volumes you might skip setup of passwordless logins.

 ![](/images/RsyncOSX/master/aRsyncGUIfirststart/main0.png)